Chemaclass/JiraStatusNotifier/examples/using-email-channel/README.md

 ## Parameters

-Apart of the [mandatory parameters](../../docu/README.md), you will need:
+Apart from the [mandatory parameters](../../docu/README.md), you will need:

 #### MAILER_USERNAME